stoeps13/connections-doc/source/admin/install/t_prof_populate_manual.md

 You can populate the Profiles database manually, as described here, or with the help of the population wizard as described in the [Using the Profiles population wizard](t_prof_populate.md) topic.
 You might choose to manually populate the database to take advantage of functionality not provided by the wizard, such as anonymous LDAP access, large data sets, and property configuration other than what is provided by the wizard, for example alternate source options.

+!!! note
-**Note:** Additional and related information about configuration and mapping properties may be available in the [Using the Profiles population wizard](t_prof_populate.md) topic.
+    Additional and related information about configuration and mapping properties may be available in the [Using the Profiles population wizard](t_prof_populate.md) topic.

 **Important:** If your database uses a database driver that requires Java 8, or you otherwise require Java 8 when running the IBM Security Directory Integrator, see this article for instructions: [Using IBM Security Directory Integrator with Java 8 and HCL Connections](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0094191).
 Note that you must use the manual population method when using Java 8, not the population wizards.